erakli/latex-docker/README.md

 - source (**NOTICE DOT**) `. bin/latex-docker-context` to setup their path in the terminal they are using.
 - use the texlive commands, `pdflatex paper.tex` etc.

+> NOTE: if you're using Windows and your project is outside Users folder, consider to check out [this](https://stackoverflow.com/a/30865500) and [this](https://stackoverflow.com/a/42435077) answers on StackOverflow.

 ## FAQ